Light Up the Sky! (film)

-Light Up the Sky! (also known as Skywatch) is a 1960 British comedy drama film directed by Lewis Gilbert and starring Ian Carmichael, Tommy Steele and Benny Hill.
+Light Up the Sky! (also known as Touch it Light; U.S. title: Skywatch) is a 1960 British comedy drama film directed by Lewis Gilbert and starring Ian Carmichael, Tommy Steele and Benny Hill.
 The film also features Dick Emery in a minor role.

-Light Up the Sky! was based on Robert Storey's West End play Touch it Light.
+Light Up the Sky! was based on Robert Storey's 1957 West End play Touch It Light.

 Plot

-During the Second World War, Lieutenant Ogleby (Ian Carmichael) is the officer in charge of a number of soldiers assigned to a searchlight and gunnery unit, somewhere in England.
+In 1942 during the Second World War, Lieutenant Ogleby is in command of a searchlight and anti-aircraft unit somewhere in England.
 Ogleby visits only occasionally to check up on the unit.
-In his absence Lance Bombardier Tomlinson (Victor Maddern) is in charge, but he struggles to maintain some kind of order over the other men and he frequently turns a blind eye to their lack of discipline and even their local thieving.
+In his absence Lance Bombardier Tomlinson is in charge, but he struggles to maintain some kind of order and he frequently turns a blind eye to the lack of discipline and even their local thieving.

-Camp comic Syd McGaffey (Benny Hill) tries to keep up with the romantic antics of his younger brother Eric (Tommy Steele) who comes back from a short leave and announces that he has got married.
+Camp comic Syd McGaffey tries to keep up with the romantic antics of his younger brother Eric, who comes back from a short leave and announces that he has got married.
 He soon takes up with a local girl and gets her pregnant, falling foul of her father.
-Ted Green (Sydney Tafler) is a widower with a son serving overseas and he eagerly maintains a correspondence with him.
-Leslie Smith (Johnny Briggs) is lovesick and unhappy over a misunderstanding with his girlfriend and eventually goes AWOL to get to see her.
-Roland Kenyon (Harry Locke) is the unit's cook and a father of six children.
+Ted Green is a widower with a son serving overseas, and he eagerly maintains a correspondence with him.
+Leslie Smith is lovesick and unhappy over a misunderstanding with his girlfriend and eventually goes AWOL to get to see her.
+Roland Kenyon is the unit's cook and a father of six children.
 He has ambitions to get a posting to a catering unit.

+One night, they illuminate a German airplane.
+The plane is hit and dives toward their searchlight.
+It overshoots and crashes, but Smith is killed while shooting at it.